vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 fallbacks, and ties, plus compile-time rejection of temporary input vectors.
 The capture hook was removed from Session after verification.

+## Use discovery assets directly instead of copied metadata

+SonyPS1 now reads sequence metadata through borrowed asset pointers and uses `AssetWithData` for banks and sample pools.
+This removes three local record types and their copying passes.
+Matching reads source IDs, offsets, and native sample sizes from their owners; external-sample requirements are checked on the selected bank.
+Durable binders still capture only stable asset IDs.

+`AssetWithData::sourceId()` now returns the existing `SourceId` value directly.
+SonyPS1, KonamiPS1, and Akao use its validity check instead of wrapping it in another optional.
+Source ID zero remains valid, an invalid ID cannot establish a source match, and a valid ID remains available when its source file is absent.
+The change removes 75 production lines and adds ten lines to the existing source-discovery test.

+All 20 CTest targets pass.
+All 82 captured resolver results match, including collection keys, names, member order, binder presence, and issue details.
+An ignored ASan/UBSan probe compares 15,000 resolver results across 5,000 synthetic asset sets: missing source files and IDs, path fallbacks, reordered assets, empty banks, missing retained data, ambiguous sample bodies, Akao sample-set coverage, and SonyPS1's existing sequence-offset ranking.
+The results are identical.
+Temporary capture instrumentation was removed.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding